tencent cloud

 new StaticSessionCredentialsProvider(accessKey, secretKey);

-// Fill in the access location provided by Tencent Cloud
+// Enter the access address provided by Tencent Cloud.

 String endpoints = "rmq-xxx.rocketmq.xxxtencenttdmq.com:8080";